Incontinent at Age 22, Matt Tells His Story to Help Others

 “It’s hard to talk to people about wearing diapers at a young age,” Matt said.
 “It happened to me when I was 22.
 I’m 38 now, and for 16 years I have had to hide my condition.
 I’ve been called a freak, and ‘nasty’ because of it.
 I just want to let other young people know that they aren’t alone.”

-We here at Egosan were impressed with Matt’s courage and asked him if he’d share with our readers.
+We here at Egosan were impressed with Matt’s courage and asked him if he’d share his story with our readers.

-"My parents came and they were told everything.
-My mom was kind of supportive, but my stepdad was mean saying stuff like, “Oh, so he's a baby and can't hold nothing.
+"My parents came, and they were told everything.
+My mom was supportive, but my stepdad was mean saying stuff like, “Oh, so he's a baby and can't hold nothing.
 I’m not buying him diapers.”

 "At first, when friends came to visit me, I was so embarrassed that I wouldn't let them in.
 After I went home, I let them come over, but I always made sure that the diapers were covered so that no one could see them.

-"Eventually, I was able to start doing normal things again, but I stayed away from crowds were people could bump into me because people might see or feel the diapers.
+"Eventually, I was able to start doing normal things again, but I stayed away from crowds where people could bump into me because people might see or feel the diapers.

 "I had lost my girlfriend at the time of the crash because she didn't want to have to deal with me needing to change or being caught with supplies in her car.
 It was the same story with each new girlfriend.
 I even lost other friends because they didn't believe me that the car accident had done that and would call me a freak for having diapers on, so they also stopped hanging.